Circutor/rabbit-stomp-monitor/README.md

 This plugin:
 - Tracks STOMP protocol connections to log user connection and disconnection events.
 - Intercepts and logs messages sent via the STOMP protocol, including details like the exchange, routing key, and payload.
+- Adds the following headers:
+  - `myc-timestamp` - The timestamp of the message on the broker (in milliseconds).
+  - `myc-msg-id` - A unique identifier for the message (UUID).

 It consists of two modules: